The Reviews

 The Kinks are the Village Green Preservation Society (1968), *****

 What the heck year is this?
 1968?
 You'd never know it from this album; granted, some unobtrusive mellotron crops up here and there, but one of these tracks was recorded two years prior and blends right in.
 Anyway, this is Ray Davies' first attempt at a concept album and it is focused on pastoral life, fairy tales and a faint sense of the glorious past.
 Ray throws in some satire ("Big Sky" and "Do You Remember Walter"), but it is much more subtle than before.
-This is about as uncool as one could be in the age of psychedelia.
-Ok, Dave's distorted guitar and creepy vocals on "Wicked Annabella" gets close to psychedelia, but that is about it.
+This is about as uncool as one could be in the age of psychedelia; Ray's production was straightforward, and he played most of the keyboard parts.
+Sure, Dave's distorted guitar and creepy vocals on "Wicked Annabella" gets close to psychedelia, but that is about it.
 Instead, we are treated to more of the usual --short songs (with one exception) that are imbued with happiness and fun, not to mention the sing-along choruses.
-Picking stand-out tracks is hard - the title track is great, um, and "Big Sky", "Monica" and "Starstruck" are among my favorites.
-I am hard pressed to find a bad track here, so I won't try.
-I will mention what may be perceived as faults in the album - Ray Davies' simple production, and some similarity between song subjects.
-(I didn't even notice the latter until another web site pointed it out.)
-I think that Ray Davies' songwriting more than makes up for such perceived shortfalls.
-Ray also picks up keys and Nicky Hopkins is somewhere (probably just on the older track).
-Enough, this album is awesome!
-Released with little publicity, the album disappeared quickly, and there was no tie-in single.
-The CD bonus tracks are the original pulled 12-track album in stereo (the rest is in mono) with one unreleased song "Mr. Songbird", and the subsequent single "Days".
-So, not as a good as some other albums, and the stereo tracks aren't quite CD quality, but still nice.
+Picking stand-out tracks is hard - the title track is great, and "Big Sky", "Monica" and "Starstruck" are among my favorites - and the sole complaint may be that "Picture Book" and "People Take Pictures of Each Other" are close in subject matter.
+A pop touchstone.

 Arthur or the Decline and Fall of the British Empire (1969), ****1/2

 Initially dismissed as a Tommy clone, Arthur proved that the Kinks could rock after all, and it and Village Green are two of the best albums never to hit the charts.
 Granted, Arthur continued some of the themes of Village Green ("Victoria" which should have been a hit single), but it was also a stunning indictment of contemporary society that was at least as intense as their older work ("Brainwashed", "Shangri-La"), and anti-war themes ("Some Mother's Son which is the most beautiful and poignant anti-war song ever.)
 It's not an even a double-album, for pete's sake!
 The band's playing is also good - Dave starts playing leads and gets pushed up in the mix with great results ("Brainwashed").
 Plus, Avory's drumming is not to missed ("She's Bought a Hat like Princess Marina").
 The lyrics are probably Ray's best, lifting such lighter songs as "Drivin'" and "Young and Innocent Days" far above previous works.
-There's only one questionable patch, and that's the overlong jam that mars the end of "Australia" ("Moonchild" anyone?), which prevents this album from getting five stars.
+There's only one questionable patch, and that's the overlong jam that mars the end of "Australia" which prevents this album from getting five stars.
 Gosling appears on keyboards but stays in the background like a good session man.
 Ray produced, and the re-released CD is in stereo (yeah!).
 Bonus tracks include the "Plastic Man/King Kong" "Drivin'/Mindless Child of Motherhood" singles (the latter is far better).

 Lola versus Powerman & the Money-Go-Round, Part One (1970), ***1/2

 You could hear the beginnings of the Kinks' new sound in the title track of Arthur.
-Always having a good time, the band went kinda Stones-like with new guy Gosling playing like Nicky Hopkins' younger brother, and Dave picking up the banjo.
+Always having a good time, the band went kinda Stones-like on Lola, with new guy Gosling playing like Nicky Hopkins' younger brother, and Dave picking up the banjo.
 While the sound may be closer to the Stones than the music hall, the writing is far different.
 Ray took this time to put together a album around the music industry and fighting/escaping it.
 Some of the songs like "Denmark Street" and "The Moneygoround" may be accurate, but are not up to Ray's usual level.
 He still dishes out the goods on songs like "This Time Tomorrow", "Get Back In Line" which is in their earlier style (sounds like a single) and the delightful "Apeman".
 Let's not forget "Lola" either - it was the groups first big single in a few years.
 Dave also shapes his act up, delivering two strong songs "Strangers" and "Rats", which prove he can sing fairly well, and otherwise sounding a lot heavier ("Top of the Pops").
 Although not as strong as previous albums, well worth it.
 R.D. produced.

 Percy (1971)